-- 1 The TNC positions the tool in the spindle axis to the entered setup clearance above the workpiece surface at rapid traverse FMAX. - 2 The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the setup clearance at the end of the dwell time.
-If programmed, the tool moves to the 2nd setup clearance at FMAX. - 4 At the setup clearance, the direction of spindle rotation reverses once again.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - 2 The tool drills to the total hole depth in one movement. - 3 Once the tool has reached the total hole depth, the direction of spindle rotation is reversed and the tool is retracted to the set-up clearance at the end of the dwell time.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX. - 4 At the set-up clearance, the direction of spindle rotation reverses once again.